raspberrypi/documentation/faqs/README.md

 ### Does it overclock?

 The Raspberry Pi models A, A+, B, and B+ operate at 700 MHz by default.
 Most devices will run happily at 800MHz.
 The Pi 2 Model B operates at 900MHz by default and should run quite happily at 1000MHz.
 The Pi 3 Model B runs at 1.2GHz but there are no standard overclocking settings for this model.

-In the latest Raspbian distro, there is an option to change the overclocking options on first boot and at any time afterwards, without voiding your warranty, by running `sudo raspi-config`.
-You can download the Raspbian image directly or install it via the NOOBS installer, both available on our [downloads page](https://www.raspberrypi.org/downloads/).
-It should be noted, however, that these are experimental settings and that not every board will be able to run stably at the highest setting.
-If you experience problems, try reducing the overclocking settings until stability is restored.
+The Raspberry Pi 4 runs at 1500MHz, there are no overclocking options.

 ### What is its operating temperature?
 Does it need a heatsink?